 1. What is PhiDE?

-Phi Delta Epsilon Medical Fraternity creates physicians of integrity with a lifelong commitment to our guiding principles.
+Phi Delta Epsilon Medical Fraternity is a co-ed professional fraternity for aspiring physicians of integrity with a lifelong commitment to our guiding principles: philanthropy, deity, and education & equity.
 We develop physicians who positively impact the world, inspire others to greatness, and lead by example.

 2. Who can join PhiDE?